glilley54/Static_and_Dynamic_Testing_task./part_1_docs/testing_task_1.md

   total # should read total = 0
   for card in cards:
     total += card.value
-    return "You have a total of" + total # this should read "You have a total of #f{total}"
+    return "You have a total of" + total # this should read f"You have a total of {total}"

 ```